NSA quietly awards $10 billion cloud contract to Amazon, drawing protest from Microsoft

 John Weiler, a former Oracle employee who now works with the IT Acquisition Advisory Council, said the NSA’s strategy bears an unfortunate similarity to the Pentagon’s JEDI contract.

-“Amazon is still sitting as the dominant force in government cloud, but Microsoft had pre-existing monopolies of its own,” Weiler said.
-“You have two monopolists fighting to dominate a market that is very rich and very large."
+“Amazon is still sitting as the dominant force in government cloud, but Microsoft had preexisting monopolies of its own,” Weiler said.
+“You have two monopolists fighting to dominate a market that is very rich and very large.”